 If an existing chimney is to be used, it must be lined with a smooth bore stainless steel liner suitable for use with oil fired condensing boilers.
 The top and bottom of the annular space must be sealed.

-The internal flue diameter for all models must be 100 mm (4 in).
+Grant recommends the use of the Grant 'Orange' flue system, specifically designed for the Vortex range of condensing boilers.
+The internal flue and liner diameter for all models up to 46 kW output must be 100 mm (4 in) and for the 46/58 and 58/70 models 125 mm (5 in).